care101/HybridGraph/README.md

 The HybridGraph project started at Northeastern University (China) in 2011.
 HybridGraph is a Java framework implemented on top of Apache Hama 0.2.0-incubating.

 ### 1.1 Features of HybridGraph
-* ___Block-centric pull mechanism (b-pull):___ I/O accesses are shifted from receiver sides where messages are written/read by push to sender sides where graph data are read by pull.
+* ___Block-centric pull mechanism (BPull):___ I/O accesses are shifted from receiver sides where messages are written/read by Push to sender sides where graph data are read by Pull.
 The cost of random reads regarding vertices in existing pull-based approaches is considerable.
 Thus, a novel block-centric pull technique is used to optimize the I/O-efficiency, as well as reducing the communication cost caused by sending pull requests.
-* ___VE-BLOCK storage:___ A disk-resident block-centric graph structure is designed for efficient data accesses in `b-pull`.
+* ___VE-BLOCK storage:___ A disk-resident block-centric graph structure is designed for efficient data accesses in `BPull`.
 Graph data are separated into vertices and edges.
 Vertices are divided into several `VBlocks`.
 Accordingly, edges are partitioned into multiple `EBlocks`.
 Messages are pulled in `VBlocks`.
-* ___Hybrid engine:___ A seamless switching mechanism and a prominent performance prediction method are proposed to guarantee the efficiency when switching between push and `b-pull`.
+* ___Hybrid engine:___ By analyzing behaviors of different algorithms, two seamless switching mechanisms as well as prominent performance prediction methods are proposed to guarantee the efficiency when switching between `Push` and `BPull`.
+* ___Lightweight fault-tolerance:___ By utilizing the features of `BPull` and the swiching mechanism, a new fault-tolerant framework is proposed to preform an efficient confined recovery without logging messages.
+It strikes a good balance between recovery efficiency and failure-free performance.
+* ___Algorithms library:___ PageRank, Shortest Path, Connected Components, Label Propagation, Maximal Independent Sets, and Bipartite Matching.

 ### 1.2 Team
 * [Zhigang Wang](https://sites.google.com/site/wzg1210/), Ph.D. student, Northeastern University, Email: wangzhiganglab@gmail.com